jazzschmidt/apubsub/docs/README.md

 clients.

-The server is written as a simple [Spring Boot](https://spring.io/projects/spring-boot) web app that exposes [STOMP](https://stomp.github.io/) endpoints via WebSockets.
+The server is written as a simple [Spring Boot](https://spring.io/projects/spring-boot) web app that exposes [SockJS](https://github.com/sockjs/sockjs-client) compatible [STOMP](https://stomp.github.io/) endpoints through WebSockets.
 Also, a rudimentary client can be accessed over http.

-The client is built using [NW.js](https://nwjs.io/), which seems to be a more efficient alternative to [Electron](https://www.electronjs.org/).
+The client application is built using [NW.js](https://nwjs.io/), which seems to be a more efficient alternative to [Electron](https://www.electronjs.org/).

 ## Features